Title illustration Title illustration

 Select composite

-2. Hold the left mouse button on the object until the stopwatch circle around the pointer is closed.
+2. Press and hold the select tool on an object that is part of the composite until the stopwatch circle around the pointer is closed.

 Select all